misterblack1/a2nespad/WIRING.md

 ### WARNING:
 - The Shift-Lowercase mod on the Apple II/II+ uses PB2 (pin 4 on the DIP-16) so DO NOT connect up a NES/SNES controller if your machine has this mod.
 (Your controller might be damaged.)
 - On the Apple IIe, shorting jumper X6 on the motherboard enables the shift-lowercase mod.
 The same warning applies.
-- Add a 10K resistor inline with PB2 (pin 4) if you want to ensure any Shift-Mod won't cause damage to your controller.
+- Add a 10K resistor inline with PB2 (pin 4) if you want to ensure any Shift-Mod won't potentially damage to your controller.

 ## Why this works